vaughnw128/vaughn.sh/content/_index.md

 ## Who am I?

-I'm Vaughn, a 23 year old security engineer at {{ bounce_text(text="`<???>`") }} living in Brooklyn, NY.
+I'm Vaughn, a 23 year old security engineer at {{ bounce_text_small(text="<???>") }} living in Brooklyn, NY.
 I went to university at Rochester Institute of Technology, got a degree in Cybersecurity, and was a member of the RITSEC security club.
 I have an interest in many different domains of security but hold a particular love for automation and tooling.
 I was a line cook at various restaurants for a few years prior to working as a security engineer, and as such I have a section on this site dedicated to my recipes.